Egyptian Islamists boycott army civilian council

-CAIRO Egypt's Muslim Brotherhood, leading the field in parliamentary elections, said on Thursday it would shun a new council set up by military rulers to help oversee the drafting of a constitution.
+CAIRO Egypt's Muslim Brotherhood, doing well in parliamentary elections, said on Thursday it would shun a new council set up by military rulers to help oversee the drafting of a new constitution.

-The popular Islamist group said it feared the civilian body, which brings together politicians, presidential candidates and youth representatives, would usurp the authority of the new parliament and could become a permanent fixture in Egypt.
+The popular Islamist group said it feared the body, which will include politicians, presidential candidates and youth representatives, would usurp the authority of the new parliament and become a permanent fixture in Egypt.

-"After participating in the initial negotiations ... it became apparent that the advisory group will have a mandate beyond the transitional period headed by the military council," said Mohamed al-Katatni, a senior member of the Muslim Brotherhood's Freedom and Justice Party (FJP).

-Analysts say the advisory group could become another means for the military to bypass parliament, which looks certain to have a large Islamist bloc, after it cedes power following presidential elections next June.

-The army took charge in February after the ousting of President Hosni Mubarak and on Thursday unveiled the 30-member council which will have a mandate to cover discussions on international treaties and the constitution.
+The army, which took charge of the country in February following the ousting of President Hosni Mubarak, is due to unveil the council formally later in the day.

-"The advisory council will assist the military council in all matters important to the nation and public opinion," the army council said, denying suggestions that it would continue to function once a new president was elected in June 2012.

-A source close to the project told Reuters earlier that if the committee proved successful, its mandate could be extended.
+A source close to the project told Reuters that if it proves successful its mandate could be extended once the military has handed full power to a civilian president in 2012.

 "If this body succeeds to resolve national issues, it could possibly evolve into a national defence committee and stay in force even after a president is elected," the source said, making clear that army figures could join the group later.

+It was not clear how such a body would fit beside the new parliament and a senior member of the Muslim Brotherhood's Freedom and Justice Party (FJP), which has taken a firm lead in early polling over recent weeks, said the group would boycott the council.

+"After participating in the initial negotiations ... it became apparent that the advisory group will have a mandate beyond the transitional period headed by the military council," said the FJP's Mohamed al-Katatni.

-Al-Katatni, whose FJP party has led early polling in recent weeks, said an advisory council would "detract from the (parliament) and intervene in the formation of the founding assembly to draft the constitution."
+He said this would "detract from the (parliament) and intervene in the formation of the founding assembly to draft the constitution."

 Clashes between police and protesters demanding that the army cede power have killed over 40 people over the last month.